 Good foriegn policy stuff by Junior.

-The website Talking Points Memo: by Joshua Micah Marshall has continually had the best insight into the North Korea question that has proven to be so bedeviling.
+Talking Points Memo: by Joshua Micah Marshall has continually had the best insight into the North Korea question that has proven to be so bedeviling.